 R22 is Phasing Out

-We told you last summer about the R22 phase out and with summer approaching, Peachtree Service Experts wanted to remind you of your options.
+In 2016 we told you about the R22 phase out and with warmer temperatures approaching, Service Experts Heating & Air Conditioning wanted to remind you of your courses of action.

 RECAP:

-If you have an air conditioner installed before 2010, it likely uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and comfy.
-The [[U.S. Environmental Protection Agency]9] began phasing out R22 refrigerant in recent years because it was contributing to the depletion of the Earth’s ozone layer.
+If you have an air conditioner installed before 2010, it most likely uses R22 refrigerant, which is what causes the air coming from your air conditioner to be cool and comfortable.
+The U.S. Environmental Protection Agency began phasing out R22 refrigerant in recent years because it was contributing to the depletion of the Earth’s ozone layer.

-Launching in 2010, the manufacturing and importing of R22 was prohibited and by 2020, R22 will pretty much no longer be allowed.
+Launching in 2010, the production and import of R22 was prohibited and by 2020, R22 will basically no longer be allowed.

 HIGHLIGHTS:

-You can get recycled R22 now for existing AC equipment that use this certain refrigerant.
+You can obtain recycled R22 now for existing AC equipment that use this particular refrigerant.

-The cost of R22 is going up because of the dropping supply, and will no longer be obtainable for use at all by 2020.
+The cost of R22 is increasing because of the decreasing supply, and will not be available for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your air conditioner was made after January 2010, the R22 refrigerant phase-out probably won’t affect you.
-However, if your air conditioner was manufactured before January 2010, you have a few options:
+If your air conditioning system was produced after January 2010, the R22 refrigerant phase-out probably won’t affect you.
+However, if your air conditioner was made before January 2010, you have a couple options:

-1) Buy an upgraded, more environmentally-friendly system, which can use the approved air conditioner refrigerant.
+1) Purchase an upgraded, more environmentally-friendly system, which can use the approved AC refrigerant.

-2) Call an HVAC company to replace the parts in your current air conditioning system to help make it compatible with approved A/C refrigerant.
-Understand, though, this is not recommended because it could nullify your warranty(ies).
+2) Call an HVAC company to replace the parts in your current air conditioning system to help make it compatible with approved air conditioner refrigerant.
+However, this is not recommended because it could void your warranty(ies).

 3) Stick with using recycled R22 until 2020.